samlawski/codecookies/flask-2-tutorial/09-crud.md

 We expect the query to find no cookie.
 Therefore we `assert` `deleted_cookie` to be `None`.

 That's it.
 That is how you do CRUD operations on your models.
-In future exercises we're going to implement more of them directly in your application code.
+In future exercises, we will implement more of them directly in your application code.

 ## 🛠  Practice